Shuaib-8/MLOps-Health-Insurance-Project/README.md

 - Docker & Docker Compose is optional for containerization and specific deployment scenarios like mlflow server
 - Kubernetes is optional for container orchestration, followed with KIND for local cluster setup to run the application in a Kubernetes environment
     - Helm is optional but recommended for managing Kubernetes applications concerning continous monitoring (Prometheus & Grafana)
+    - ArgoCD is optional for GitOps-based continuous deployment in Kubernetes environments

 ### App Access